NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 The riverbanks are steep, slippery cliffs that can be scaled with a DC 20 Climb check.
 The river itself is only 10 feet deep at its deepest point, and flows rather swiftly.
 A DC 15 Swim check is required to navigate the river, and the current washes anyone in it downriver at a speed of 20 feet toward area 20. ОҒ course, characters in the river quickly attract the attention of its guardians (see [[#Location 16.
 Under the River]]).

 This chamber has become the lair of a group of six xorns who have been following the river’s path for the past few weeks, foraging on the delicious ore deposits that run along its length and give it its ruddy coloration.
-The xorns are protective of their territory, and especially hate gnomes (due to a recent ambush by svirfneblin in the Underdark), They attack gnomish PCs in preference to others during this encounter.
+The xorns are protective of their territory, and especially hate gnomes (due to a recent ambush by svirfneblin in the [[Umbral Deeps]]), They attack gnomish PCs in preference to others during this encounter.

 At the start of the encounter, place the following foes on the map:
  - 8: [[Xorn]]